Unleash/unleash/websitev2/docs/advanced/sso-open-id-connect.md

 ---
-id: enterprise-authentication
+id: sso-open-id-connect
-title: Authentication (Single-Sign-On)
+title: SSO - OpenId Connect

 ---

 > This guide only applies to customers on the Enterprise subscription.
 Check out the [Unleash subscription plans](https://www.getunleash.io/plans) for details.